Our Hudson/Bayonet Point & Spring Hill, FL Podiatrist is an expert in treating Peripheral Vascular Disease

 The first goal of our Foot & Ankle Doctors will be to stop the progression of this illness.
 Managing symptoms is another top goal.
 Diagnosis of this condition can include several tests ranging from blood work to imaging tools such x-ray and ultrasound.
 He may perform a vascular test so he will know how best to treat you.

-Our Podiatrists will suggest lifestyle changes that will have a positive impact.
+Our Podiatrist will suggest lifestyle changes that will have a positive impact.
 Other methods of treatment include blood thinning medications, vascular surgery or angioplasty, and treatment of other ailments that impact PVD.

 The most effective way to battle this condition of the circulatory system is by prevention.
 Exercise, eat right, maintain a healthy weight, stop smoking, and stay on top of other health conditions like high blood pressure and diabetes.